Endometriosis Specialist Melbourne | Create Health | Endometriosis Clinic

 Pain medications involve various over-the-counter analgesics or anti-inflammatory drugs.
 Prolonged use may have negative side effects and if the maximum dose has already been reached without providing relief, there are other treatment options.

 Hormonal therapies suppress the menstrual cycle and may be used before or after surgery for better outcomes.
 Hormonal treatment options include the combined oral contraceptive pill (The “Pill”), which can be taken cyclically, inducing a monthly “period bleed” or taken continuously to skip periods.
+A Mirena IUD or the newer, lower hormonal Kyleena IUD can also significantly reduce menstrual blood flow and associated pain.

 Fertility treatment and endometriosis

-About 30% of women with endometriosis report difficulty getting pregnant, however most women with mild endometriosis can have children naturally.
+About 30% of women with endometriosis report difficulty getting pregnant, though most women with mild endometriosis can have children naturally.
 As endometriosis tends to worsen with time, it is best to start trying as soon as possible.

 In moderate to severe endometriosis, laparoscopic surgery to remove endometrial foci can increase the chance of pregnancy.
-If you are in your late 30s or early 40’s, or have been trying to fall pregnant for some time, IVF treatment may be recommended.
+If you are in your late 30s or early 40s, or have been trying to fall pregnant for some time, IVF treatment may be recommended.

 Endometriosis is a chronic condition and can reoccur, despite full laparoscopic excisional surgery, even years later.

-At Create Health, we care for many women with endometriosis and are skilled in the management of all cases, from mild ones to the most severe disease.
-Our fertility and endometriosis surgeons are highly experienced and well regarded.
-A number of our Create Health doctors have completed a two-year advanced laparoscopic surgery fellowship, training to the top level in laparoscopic surgery (level 6), specializing in Endometriosis surgery.
-Create Health has more advanced trained Laparoscopic surgeons than any other private medical unit in Victoria.
 They work with a multidisciplinary team of other surgical disciplines when required.
 Our doctors also work with our in-house allied health team to further help women with their pain.
 Our pelvic pain specialist, dietician, perinatal psychologist and pelvic floor physiotherapist give women important and practical help.
 They will assist with inflammatory diet planning and foods to avoid, strategies to deal with the stress of living with chronic pain and aim to address symptoms of sexual pain, constipation and urinary issues.
 These health specialists all have a role to play in modern endometriosis management and can help you.

 For more information on specialist endometriosis management please contact us on (03) 9873 6767 or email us via our contact form.